aramisgithub/questpresentation/document.md

 - He does not want to leave his family and sail to Troy; he knows it will be a long trip.

+- Mulan fears for herself, while Odysseus fear for others

+- This shows that Odysseus believes in himself, while Mulan does not

 # Meeting with the mentor

 ## Mulan